-Not only this, but they don’t disrupt the balance of your bike; nor do they get in the way when filtering.
+Not only this, but they don’t disrupt the balance of your bike.
+Nor do they get in the way when filtering.

 If you prefer to travel light, there are some awesome tail packs available these days.

 Granted, some of them are not cheap.
-But tail packs from the likes of Kriega are extremely hard-wearing, lightweight, secure, versatile and waterproof.
+But tail packs from the likes of Kriega are hard-wearing, lightweight, secure, versatile and waterproof.

-As mentioned, I usually use my top box.
-But if I decide to leave the top box at home, I tend to use my Oxford tank bag as a tail pack by strapping it to my top box plate or pillion seat.
+If I decide to leave the top box at home, I tend to use my Oxford tank bag as a tail pack by strapping it to my top box plate or pillion seat.

 Due to my current preference for a top box, I have less of a requirement for a tank bag these days.
-In fact, I usually put all my stuff in my tank bag and then put the entire thing in my top box to stop everything rolling around!

 That being said, I would never not have a tank bag.
 Their versatility gives me options.
 I can use it instead of a top box, I can use it as a tank bag, or, I can use it as a daysack.

 Plus, there’s nothing better for storing your passport, wallet, phone and maps in a place that is easily accessible exactly when you need it.